temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 Your app still has a way to go before it's ready to run.
-In the next step, you'll learn to define the Activities that send the subscription emails.
+In the next section, you'll define the Activities that send the subscription emails.

 ## Develop the Activities

 Activities are optimal for interacting with APIs.
-The [Activity Definition](https://docs.temporal.io/activities#activity-definition) in this tutorial will mock this behavior.
+The [Activity Definition](https://docs.temporal.io/activities#activity-definition) in this tutorial mocks this behavior.

 Create four Activity functions in a new file: `activities.go`.
-The Activities should be labeled as follows:
+Label the Activities as follows:
 - `SendWelcomeEmail`
 - `SendCancellationEmail`
 - `SendSubscriptionEndedEmail`
 - `SendSubscriptionEmail`

-Each Activity will simply log what they are "doing" to the console.
+Each Activity logs what they are "doing" to the console.

 <!--SNIPSTART subscription-workflow-go-activities-->
 [activities.go](https://github.com/temporalio/subscription-workflow-go/blob/master/activities.go)